 - Give yourself extra lead time.
 Things don’t always work out like you plan, give yourself some extra time so you can make your deadlines even if you have setbacks.
 Check up on delegated tasks to make sure they’re on schedule and give them early deadlines as well.

-One of the key ingredients for successfully managing your time is identifying your goals.
+One of the key ingredients for successfully managing your time is identifying your outcomes.

-What do goals have to do with time management?
+What do outcomes have to do with time management?